Understanding DMARC: A Guide for Organisations

 How does it work?

 DMARC aligns the domain in the email’s “From” field with the domains used in SPF and DKIM checks.
 If the alignment fails, the email can be rejected, quarantined, or allowed through based on the policy set by the domain owner.
-Additionally, DMARC provides a reporting mechanism that allows domain owners to receive feedback on emails that pass or fail DMARC checks.
+Additionally, it provides a reporting mechanism that allows domain owners to receive feedback on emails that pass or fail DMARC checks.

 Why do you need it?